camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/backpressure.md

 broker receives more requests than it can process with an acceptable latency, it rejects some requests (see [technical error handling](/apis-tools/zeebe-api/technical-error-handling.md)).

-Alternatively [flow
+Alternatively, [flow
-control write rate limits](/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md) can also be used with static write rate limits or throttling which prevents the partition from building an excessive backlog of records not exported.
+control write rate limits](/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md) can also be used with static write rate limits or throttling.
+This prevents the partition from building an excessive backlog of records not exported.

 ### Terminology